williamshen-nz/relational_ndf/README.md

   - By default we capture 36 views around the center of the table.
   - You can modify the configuration in [src/rndf_robot/config/default_nerf_cfg.py](src/rndf_robot/config/default_nerf_cfg.py)
 - CPU-only support
   - You can evaluate R-NDF on CPU (e.g. M1 Mac).
-No configuration needed.
+No configuration are special flags needed.
+  - Note that the evaluation is super slow on CPU, you may want to adjust the `--opt-iterations` flag.
 - Minor improved functionality for PyBullet including:
   - Loading textures/colors randomly for the objects and table
   - By default disabling the debug visualizer which slows things down